datnguyenzzz/Movie_recommendation_system/README.md

 * Retrieve high quality 1440p video from Youtube throught *Youtube Api v3* and movie's posters from *themoviedb.com* API

+*Disclaimer*

+* The project still has few issues related to databases like slow queries' execution time and deadlock occur in some data table *

 *Copyright raw data*

 *Raw data published on IMDb.com website (https://www.imdb.com/interfaces/)*